-6.1.
+- 6.1.
 General.
-The Chair of the Governing Board shall also be the President and Chief Executive Officer of the Corporation.
+The Chairman of the Governing Board (the "Chair") shall also be the President and Chief Executive Officer of the Corporation.
 All other Governing Board members shall also be Vice Presidents of the Corporation.
-Board members shall serve as officers of the Corporation without additional compensation.
+Governing Board members shall serve as officers of the Corporation without additional compensation. - 6.2.

-6.2.
 Other Officers.
-The other officers of the Corporation shall include a Secretary, Treasurer, General Counsel, Chief Auditor, Chief Administrative Officer, Director of Inspections and Registration, Director of Investigations and Enforcement, and such other officers as the Governing Board may establish in accordance with such rules of the Board as may be adopted for establishing officers.

-6.3.
-Powers of the Chief Executive Officer.

-- (a) The Chief Executive Officer is responsible for, and has authority over, the and administration of the Corporation, management including responsibility and authority for the appointment, dismissal, and supervision of personnel (other than Board members and personnel employed regularly and full-time within the immediate offices of the Board members), the distribution of business among such personnel and among organizational units of the Corporation, the use and expenditure of funds (including the procurement of goods and services), and the development (for Board review) of strategic policy initiatives. - (b) (1) In carrying out any of the responsibilities under the provisions of this section 6.3, the Chief Executive Officer shall be governed by the general policies of the Governing Board and by such rules and decisions as the Governing Board may lawfully make. - (2) The appointment by the Chief Executive Officer of the officers of the Corporation designated in and established under section 6.2 shall be subject to the approval of, and made in consultation with, the Governing Board, and the dismissal of the officers of the Corporation designated in and established under section 6.2 shall be made in consultation with the Governing Board, except that when the Board determines that the dismissal arises out of a conflict regarding the general policies of the Governing Board, it is also subject to the approval of the Governing Board.
+The other officers of the Corporation shall include a Secretary, Treasurer, General Counsel, Chief Auditor, Chief Administrative Officer, Director of Registration and Inspections, Director of Enforcement and Investigations, and such other officers as the Governing Board may establish in accordance with such rules of the Governing Board as may be adopted for establishing officers. - 6.3.
+Powers of the Chief Executive Officer. - (a) The Chief Executive Officer is responsible for, and has authority over, the management and administration of the Corporation. including responsibility and authority for the appointment, dismissal, and supervision of personnel (other than Governing Board members and personnel employed regularly and full-time within the immediate offices of the Governing Board members), the distribution of business among such personnel and among organizational units of the Corporation, the use and expenditure of funds (including the procurement of goods and services), and the development (for Governing Board review) of strategic policy initiatives. - (b) (1) In carrying out any of the responsibilities under the provisions of this section 6.3, the Chief Executive Officer shall be governed by the general policies of the Governing Board and by such rules and decisions as the Governing Board may lawfully make.